-When I moved abroad, I knew everything would change from the smallest details of life to the overall picture.
-Here are the biggest differences I have noticed as an American living in the Netherlands.
+When I first moved abroad, I knew everything would change from the smallest details of life to the overall experience.
+To give you an idea, and maybe prepare you for your own move — here are the biggest differences I have noticed as an American moving to the Netherlands.

 1. Grocery stores

-The US has many grocery stores with an astounding supply of goods, from smaller ones like Trader Joe’s to big-box ones like Costco.
-While you learn to find alternatives for your favourite recipes from home, be reassured that most Dutch food has fewer additives than in the US due to stricter regulations — a definite positive for health!
+The US has many grocery stores with an astounding supply of goods, from smaller ones like Trader Joe’s to big-box chains like Costco.
+While you learn to find alternatives for your favourite recipes from home, be reassured that most Dutch food has fewer additives than the US due to stricter regulations — a definite plus for your health!

-Supermarkets in the Netherlands are a wonder.
-They even work as your local post office!
-Here are some other things that may surprise you as an American shopping a Dutch grocery store.
+Supermarkets in the Netherlands are wonderful and fundamentally different to what we’ve got here in the US.
+They even function as your local post office!
+Here are some other things I think may surprise you as an American shopping at a Dutch grocery store.

-Most supermarkets have baskets with wheels you can pull around.
+Most supermarkets have baskets with wheels you can push around the grocery aisles.
 Some also have shopping carts, like Jumbo — a major chain you’re relieved to see in English, except it’s pronounced “yum-bo.”
 Sorry, false alarm!

 These aren’t refrigerated and won’t be found in chillers.
 They’re just on an ordinary aisle shelf.
 Why?
 The EU doesn’t allow eggs to be washed like the US.

-Only beer, wine, and pre-mixed drinks cans are sold in supermarkets, not hard liquor.
-However, the prices are astounding since you usually won’t see wine over €10!
-If you want to buy hard alcohol you’ll need to head to the Sliterij, or liquor store.
+Only beer, wine, and pre-mixed drinks are sold in supermarkets but not hard liquor like whiskey or vodka.
+However, the prices are astoundingly low since you usually won’t see wine sold for over €10!
+If you want to buy hard alcohol you’ll need to head to the Sliterij or liquor store.

-Like the US, there is a self-checkout area but in the Netherlands, you won’t be able to leave the grocery store without scanning your receipt’s barcode.
-Also, baggers don’t exist and you’ll learn what pressure feels like to keep up with the cashier scanning your goods.
+Like in the US, there is a self-checkout in most Dutch supermarkets.
+However, in the Netherlands, you won’t be able to leave the grocery store without scanning your receipt’s barcode.
+Also, baggers (people that help you bag your groceries) don’t exist in the lowlands and you’ll learn what pressure feels like whilst trying to keep up with the cashier scanning your goods.

 The Netherlands is famous for its tulips, clogs, windmills, and stroopwafels.
 However, if you didn’t know, there are other quirks to the Dutch diet.

 Forget about everything the US tells you about carbs and eating less bread if you want to fit in.
 Bread is a staple in Dutch culture.
-You’ll see long lines at farmers markets at the bread stands for the fresh variety and if you go to the grocery store late, this section can be bare.
-Don’t be surprised if you see people walking around munching on bread or carrying clear bags of it!
+You’ll see long lines at farmers’ markets in front of the bred stall and if you go to the grocery store later in the day, chances are you’ll find nothing but crumbs in the bakery section.

 Also, let’s talk Gouda cheese.
-That lovable cheese Americans call “goo-duh” is actually pronounced as “how-duh” in Dutch.
-You’re welcome because if you anglify when ordering it, you’ll be met with confusion and, best of luck to you.
+That lovable cheese Americans call “goo-duh” is actually pronounced as “how-duh”, with the typical throaty-scratchy ‘g’ in the beginning.
+You’re welcome because if you anglify while ordering a chunk of aged “goo-duh”, you’ll be met with quite a bit of confusion.

-The American ketchup is king, in the Netherlands it’s mayonnaise.
-Sounds … interesting?
+The American ketchup is king but in the Netherlands, it’s the Dutch mayonnaise that rules the kingdom of condiments.
 Try it, you’ll likely love it more than you care to admit.
-Don’t fear though, you can still find ketchup here if old habits die hard.
+Don’t fear though, you can still find ketchup at any fries stand in the Netherlands if old habits die hard.

-Tap water isn’t given out willy nilly over here.
-You’ll be asked if you want still or sparkling and have to badger them for a kraanwater.
+Tap water isn’t given out willy-nilly over here.
+You’ll be asked if you want still or sparkling and have to badger them for some kraanwater.
 When it comes to sodas, gone are the days of a medium, large or XL refillable size.
 In the Netherlands, you’ll be getting a petite glass bottle smaller than your phone.
 And don’t even think about asking for refills!

 This is actually convenient as you simply need to flag your server down and they will carry a handheld credit card machine so you can pay right from your seat.
 Oh yeah, and don’t fret if you can’t make the tip.
-This isn’t customary in restaurants or even beauty services.
+This isn’t customary in restaurants or other services.

 The majority of service workers in the Netherlands make a livable wage, unlike in the US where tips are heavily relied upon.
-You can definitely offer, but some people will refuse (insanity).
+You can definitely offer, but some people will even refuse to take it (insanity).

-The US really has its citizens spoiled with convenience, but also at the cost of employees who work late or long hours.
-What did we really ever need from Target at 10 PM?
+The US really has its citizens spoiled by making shopping as accessible as possible, but also at the cost of employees who work late or long hours.
+What did we really ever need from Target after 10 PM?

-It’s not uncommon to see stores or businesses open from 8-10 AM and close at 6 PM.
+It’s not uncommon to see stores or businesses open from 10 AM and close at 6 PM here in the Netherlands.
 Weekends usually have shops closing by 5 PM.
-On Sundays, many businesses open at 12 PM, such as grocery stores, but some do not open at all.
+On Sundays and Mondays, many businesses open at 12 PM, such as grocery stores, but some do not open at all.
 If the establishment is open on Sunday, they may be closed on Monday instead for a rest day.